Sefayet-Alam/Blog_app/blog-agency-frontend/Readme.md

 2. Host the `build/` directory on [Netlify](https://www.netlify.com/) or any static hosting platform.

-3. update: npm run build , deploy --prod , publish: build
+3. update: npm run build , netlify deploy --prod
+, publish: build
 ## Dependencies

 The frontend uses the following libraries and frameworks: